hogan-tech/hogan-tech/README.md

 <br />

-hi, i'm [Hung Yueh Lin], a passionate self-taught frentend web developer taiwan. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm [Hung Yueh Lin], a passionate self-taught frentend web developer from taiwan. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 **languages and tools:**